GioF71/mpd-pulse-docker/README.md

 You can build (or rebuild) the image by opening a terminal from the root of the repository and issuing the following command:

-`docker build . -t giof71/mpd-alsa`
+`docker build . -t giof71/mpd-pulse`

 It will take very little time even on a Raspberry Pi.
-When it's finished, you can run the container following the previous instructions.<br />
+When it's finished, you can run the container following the previous instructions.
 Just be careful to use the tag you have built.

-# mpd-pulse-docker
-# mpd-pulse-docker